Former executives, bankers arrested over Olympus fraud

 His successor is likely to be one of three board members the panel said were not responsible for the cover-up -- Masataka Suzuki, Kazuhiro Watanabe and Shinichi Nishigaki -- said a source familiar with the matter, who did not want to be identified due to the sensitivity of the issue.

-"The arrests of former executives won't impact possible tie-ups with Terumo (4543.T), Sony (6758.T), Fujifilm (4901.T) and others," said a sell-side equity manager at a Japanese firm, who did not want to be named as he is not authorised to talk to the media.
+"The arrests of former executives won't impact possible tie-ups with Terumo, Sony, Fujifilm and others," said a sell-side equity manager at a Japanese firm, who did not want to be named as he is not authorized to talk to the media.

 "Olympus continues to be very attractive to other companies because of its endoscope business."